 In addition to the planned programmes, Bede's youth work team helps young club members, or former members, if they face a difficult time such as unemployment, becoming a young parent or becoming homeless.
 The team are also involved when a club member is in a safeguarding or child protection situation, is at risk of dropping out of, or being excluded from school, or when mediation is possible in conflicts between rival gangs.
 We are receiving an increasing number of requests, from young people and schools, to help when young people we know are excluded, or are at risk of being excluded from school.
-We worked with 10 young people last year (up from 5 in 2016/17) and our success in helping them improve their behaviour and achievement by addressing underlying issues encourages us to seek funding to expand this part of our service.
+We worked with 7 young people in 2018/19 (10 in 2017/18) and our success in helping them improve their behaviour and achievement by addressing underlying issues encourages us to seek funding to expand this part of our service.
 This case study demonstrates what can be achieved: When he was in year 6 of primary school, C was well liked by teachers and pupils.
 He was discovered to have Dyslexia, but little support was given to him and he went to secondary school with poor reading and writing skills.
 There, he struggled to keep up.
 He felt embarrassed by his teachers and bullied by his peers.
 He began to openly challenge teachers so that he'd be put into the isolation room away from the bullies.
 C told us about this and asked us to talk to the school.
 We set up a meeting with his teacher, and we agreed a plan with C. We arranged for a volunteer to work with him to practice reading and writing during youth club sessions.
-We are also supporting his mum, who is a lone parent with four other children.
-C is gradually improving and feeling better about this reading and writing and he continues to be a most reliable and enthusiastic member of the Bede Youth Club.
+We were also supporting his mum, who was a lone parent with four other children.
+Slowly, C felt better about this reading and writing and there were fewer incidents at school.
+He continued to demonstrate his potential as a most reliable and enthusiastic member of the Bede Youth Club.

 Each year, at least half of the project's funding has to be raised from new applications.
-Major grants from Alan and Babette Sainsbury, Capital Group, Charterhouse in Southwark, Children in Need, Laings and Southwark Youth Service provide the core income.
+Major grants from Alan and Babette Sainsbury, Capital Group, Charterhouse in Southwark, Children in Need, John Laing, United St Saviours Charity and Southwark Youth Service provide the core income.
 Numerous smaller grants and donations from trusts, individuals, businesses and local shops raised throughout the year eventually enable income to match expenditure.
-The prospect of brand new Youth Club facilities becoming available when the new Bede Centre opens in 2021 will strengthen our case for future support for Bede to continue its important work with the next generation of young people.
+The prospect of brand new Youth Club facilities becoming available when the new Bede Centre opens in 2022 will strengthen our case for future support for Bede to continue its important work with the next generation of young people.